DEbinger/DEbinger-Resume/app/index.md

 methods, fees or medical coding
 - Researches current state of QNXT & CES configuration to meet requirements of projects and larger BAU assignments
-- Communicates effectively with various internal customers, BCIS Management/Leads, and Business Analysts
+- Communicates effectively by being lead on requirement development with various internal customers, BCIS Management/Leads, and Business Analysts
 - Ensure requests are completed within the scope of requirements
-- Recommend changes to requirements based on research to improve efficiency and increase owner satisfaction
+- Recommend changes to existing workflows to ensure less manaual processing is needed based on requirements based and research that improves efficiency and increase overall satisfaction by business owner
 - Designs, develops, tests and implements QNXT configuration
 - Conducts unit testing to ensure application meets specifications